Benjamin Brandreth: Personal life

-Brandreth was married three times; first to Susan Leeds, from whom he was divorced a few months after the marriage.
-His second wife was Harriet Smallpage, to whom he was married seven years until her death, and third to Virginia Graham.
+Brandreth was married three times: first to Susan Leeds, from whom he was divorced a few months after the marriage; second to Harriet Smallpage, to whom he was married seven years until her death; and third to Virginia Graham.

 He had three children with his second wife, among them George A. Brandreth, and ten with his third.
 His children included Colonel Franklin Brandreth (1849–1928), who was the father of the artist Courtenay Brandreth.
 He was also the grandfather of Fox Conner's wife Virginia Brandreth, and the great-great-great-grandfather of Gyles Brandreth.

 Death

 Brandreth died on February 18, 1880.

-That morning he had risen early, reaching the plant, with his eldest son, at six-thirty.
+That morning he had risen early, reaching the plant with his eldest son at six-thirty.
 He had worked an hour or so in the mixing room.
 Then came a stroke of apoplexy and death.
 Thus, at the end as at the launching of his venture in America, Brandreth was mixing the purgative in which he so fervently believed.

-The impact Brandreth had on the local community of Sing Sing was noted by the account in The New York Times which stated that at the time of his death:
+The impact Brandreth had on the local community of Sing Sing was noted by the account in The New York Times, which stated that at the time of his death: